 Tea or 'Chai' as it is famously called in India, is popular across the world.
 There are hundreds of tea leaf varieties and many different ways of making it.
-Masala chai is one such variant made by brewing together spices and black tea leaves.
+Masala chai or Indian spiced tea is one such variant made by brewing together spices and black tea leaves.

-Whether your gray cells are tired and yearning for refreshment or it is just a cold chilly day, a hot cup of masala chai is just the cuppa needed to charge you up.
+Whether you are tired and craving refreshments or it is just a cold chilly day, a hot cup of masala chai is all you need to charge you up.

 Jump to: